SAFETY PROGRAM MANAGER – Filing Deadline: Open Until Filled

 APPLICATION AND SELECTION PROCEDURES:

 It is the responsibility of the applicants to ensure delivery of the completed application to the El Dorado County Transit Authority office at 6565 Commerce Way, Diamond Springs, CA 95619 by the deadline.
 Postmarks are not acceptable.
 El Dorado County Transit Authority applications must be used.
-A current Department of Motor Vehicle official K-4 printout of your driving record must accompany your application, run no more than 60 days prior to the date of your application is received by Human Resources.
+A current Department of Motor Vehicle official K-4 printout of your driving record must be given to El Dorado Transit to complete your application, upon being called for an interview.
+It must be run no more than 60 days prior to the date of your application is received by Human Resources.
 Resumes may be attached but may not be substituted for any portion of the application.
 All complete applications will be reviewed and the most suitable, qualified applicants, based on the information provided on their application, will be invited to participate further in the examination process.
 Depending on the number of qualified candidates the examination process may include application screening and/or oral interview.

-Agency Shop Requirement: This position is represented by the Operating Engineers Local Union No. 3, and payment of union dues or an equivalent service fee is a condition of employment.
+Agency Shop Requirement: This position is represented by the Operating Engineers Local Union No. 3.

 EL DORADO COUNTY TRANSIT AUTHORITY IS AN EQUAL OPPORTUNITY EMPLOYER